Conspiracy fiction: Film and television

 In 1985, George P. Cosmatos made the movie Rambo: First Blood Part II (sequel to the 1982 film First Blood) starring Sylvester Stallone as John Rambo, a Vietnam War veteran who seeks to rescue American prisoners of war left behind in Vietnam whose existence has been covered up.

 In 1993, Chris Carter created the television series The X-Files about a pair of FBI agents dealing with extraterrestrial life forms whose existence the government deliberately conceals.

+In 2008, J. J. Abrams created a television series Fringe which is about an FBI agent, a brilliant scientist and his estranged son investigates unexplained cases related to government conspiracy and a parallel universe.

 The 2005 television series Prison Break depicts a man who deliberately gets himself sent to jail to help his brother break out after said brother was framed for the murder of the Vice President's brother and sentenced to death as a result of an elaborate conspiracy.

 The television series The Mentalist, 2008–2015, revolves around Patrick Jane, whose investigation after the serial killer known as Red John, reveals a secret organization inside law enforcement.

 The 2013 series The Blacklist centres on an elusive criminal mastermind who strikes a deal with the FBI in an effort to take down the secret Cabal that framed him whose members include the Attorney General, Secretary of State and National Security advisor.

 The Netflix series House of Cards depicts an ambitious and Machiavellian congressman who kills his way to the presidency and goes to great lengths to conceal that fact.